SaltyAimbOtter/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-VSCode.md

 In this tutorial, you will learn how to install and use it to your advantage!

-_Note: If you are already more familiar to another IDE or text editor (for example IntelliJ or Vim), do not hesitate to use it for Questwriting, too.
-Using VSCode is just an advise from us based on our experience._

 <div class="grid" markdown>
 !!! danger "Requirements"